jacruzca/bloomtech-ai-course-homeworks/week2-rag-tech-writer-assistant/README.md

-# Lesson 2 - Langsmith
+# Week 2 - Session 1 - Tech writer assistant

 This is the homework for lesson 2.
 The goal is to play around with Langsmith, a tool that allows you to gain insights into interactions between your code, LLMs, vector databases, and more.